 Get a map, not directions.
 Memorization isn’t understanding: follow the recipe, crank through the formula, get from A to B without asking why.
 Directions are easy, but what about wrong turns?
 New destinations?
 Helping a friend who’s starting at point C, not A?
 This site is about sharing maps, the deep intuitions taking you from any point to any other point.
 Let’s leave the raw details for the encyclopedias.

 I still don’t know (and that’s OK with me).
 Learning is a constant process of updating what you thought you knew.
 Don’t see gaps as “holes”, see them as leaks in your roof that you can patch up.
 Found a mistake in your thinking?
 Great!
 Now you have one less misconception.
 And we can keep going from there.

 I’m still far from a real understanding of most ideas, and that’s where you come in.
 I’m always scrounging for more insights, so send ‘em along :).

 About Kalid Azad

 I’m an extremely curious person and love sharing insights with others.
 At Princeton University I started a site to explain concepts as I would have liked to learn them; BetterExplained is a continuation of that idea.
-I’m grateful to report it has grown to 250k monthly visitors, is assigned as reading in dozens of university courses, and has been referenced from numerous sources, ranging from university courses to Science Magazine, and blogs for the New York Times, The Atlantic, O’Reilly Radar, Scientific American, and the National Academy of Sciences.
+I’m grateful to report the site reaches 250k monthly visitors, is assigned as reading in dozens of university courses, and has been referenced in Science Magazine, along with the blogs for the New York Times, The Atlantic, O’Reilly Radar, Scientific American, and the National Academy of Sciences.
 The book Math, Better Explained is a well-received Amazon bestseller.

 Note For Students/Educators